 The Company made sales to a customer where a family member of one of our executives has a minority ownership position.
-During the three months ended September 30, 2022 and 2021, net sales to this customer totaled approximately \$0.7 million and zero, respectively.
-During the nine months ended September 30, 2022 and 2021, net sales to this customer totaled approximately \$1.7 million and zero, respectively.
-Amounts due from this customer as of September 30, 2022 and December 31, 2021 were approximately \$0.2 million, respectively, which were or are expected to be settled in cash subsequent to each period end.
-The Company also had accrued referral fees that it owed to this customer totaling \$0.1 million as of December 31, 2021, which were settled in cash subsequent to the period end.
+During the three months ended March 31, 2023 and 2022, net sales to this customer totaled approximately \$0.5 million and \$0.3 million, respectively.
+Amounts due from this customer as of March 31, 2023 and December 31, 2022 were approximately \$0.2 million and \$0.1 million, respectively, which were or are expected to be settled in cash subsequent to each period end.